G4BR13LJ/RegDesktopApp/README.md

 Transactions to ensure consistent, secure data changes

 ⚙️ How It Works

 Class Search:
-A highly optimized SQL query retrieves course data, filtering based on year, semester, and capacity.
+SQL query retrieves course data, filtering based on year, semester, and capacity.

 Prerequisite Validation:
 Query the Prereq table for any prerequisites.
 Check the student's course history to ensure they’ve completed the prerequisite courses.

 Schedule Conflict Check:
 Classes selected are compared with the student’s existing schedule using the Cart table.
 A conflict is detected by checking the start and end times of classes.

 Enrollment:
 A transaction enrolls the student into all courses in their cart, ensuring that class capacity is checked and updated in real-time.
 Upon successful enrollment, the isEnrolled flag is updated for each course, and capacity is incremented.

 🖼️ Screenshots